 12 Days Trek to Everest Base Camp From Kathmandu

-Traveling Everest from Kathmandu with a scenic flight to Lukla or driving to Ramechhap and flying to Tenzing Hilary airport before starting a Trek to the Base Camp is the most popular way for travelers.
-It is a 12-day adventure mountain round trip, which goes eight days up and four days back to Kathmandu.
+The most popular way to travel to Everest is by scenic flight from Kathmandu to Lukla or by driving to Ramechhap and flying to Tenzing Hilary airport before starting a Trek to the Base Camp.
+This is a 12-day adventure mountain round trip, with eight days up and four days back to Kathmandu.

-Walking through a natural UNESCO world heritage site Sagarmatha National Park, you can see many natural attractions such as waterfalls, streams, rivers, valleys, glaciers, and vegetation, with beautiful landscapes changing daily.
-Fascinating high snow-capped mountains make your trip a memorable lifetime experience from the Everest Himalayas, Nepal.
-You will also have peaceful feelings while visiting the Tibetan Buddhist monasteries and monuments along the way to the base camp.
+Walking through Sagarmatha National Park, a UNESCO World Heritage site, you can see many natural attractions, such as waterfalls, streams, rivers, valleys, glaciers, and vegetation.
+The beautiful landscapes change daily.
+Fascinating high, snow-capped mountains make your trip a memorable lifetime experience from the Everest Himalayas, Nepal.
+You will also feel peaceful while visiting the Tibetan Buddhist monasteries and monuments along the way to the base camp.

-Seeing traditional Sherpa settlements and lifestyle with warm hospitality infatuate you besides those natural and religious things in the Everest region.
-So, how to go there to have all those great experiences then?
+Seeing traditional Sherpa settlements and lifestyles with warm hospitality infatuates you and those natural and religious things in the Everest region.
+So, how do you go there to have all those great experiences then?
 Check the itinerary below:

 Find detailed information about the 12-day Everest base camp trek: